- Máis do 50% das universidades públicas intégranse en AnotaRCP

 - Technical area:

-- Security infrastructure and management of identities , Horizontal services for the AA.PP , Support for the processing mail
+- Horizontal services for the AA.PP , Semantic Assets

 - Functional area: